 Make sure your connection is sufficiently fast and reliable

-- Some cheaper services offer reduced speeds or usage limits.
+- Some cheaper services offer limited speeds or usage limits.
 Broadband packages designed for businesses can deliver reliable services at guaranteed speed.
 You may also receive better customer support.

-- If you use cloud services extensively, you may require a faster connection.
+- If you use cloud services extensively, you may require a fast connection.

 - If you need to upload large files (for instance, to a cloud storage service), consider paying extra for faster upload speeds.

 - If you plan to use VoIP for telephone calls, you will need a fast and reliable connection or you may experience issues with calls.
 To maintain good call quality, some businesses have a second connection dedicated to VoIP.